About the Totems

 The carvers of the Northwest Coast make their own handles for their tools that fit his or her hands.
 Indigenous carvers have proved very adaptable to modern technology use and will use any new technology or technique available to them.
 Although technology has changed and the art form has evolved over the years, carvers still include the use of traditional tools of stone hammers, adzes and knives like their grandfathers.

-The City of Duncan owns the totems and copyrights to the collection and has put into place a Totem Image Use Policy.
-If you wish to take photos of the totems and use the images to sell on merchandise or sell the image itself, we request that you fill out a Totem Image Use Application and submit to email@example.com for consideration and approval by the Totem Sub-Committee. ~ Thank you.
+The City of Duncan owns the totems and copyrights to the collection.
+In 2009, the City created a ” Totem Image Use” policy to ensure credit was given to the carver.
+If you plan to use the totem images for commercial or promotional use, please fill out a Totem Image Use Application and submit to firstname.lastname@example.org for consideration and approval by the Totem Sub-Committee.